-Paige Dickie, Head of Machine Learning Business Management at Layer 6, hosted a three-part series of conversations presented by TD Bank, exploring the many ways artificial intelligence is disrupting the working world.
+Paige Dickie, Head of Machine Learning Business Management at Layer 6, hosted a three-part series of conversations, presented by TD Bank, exploring the many ways AI is disrupting the working world.

 Here are our top takeaways we wanted to share from this discussion 👇

 AI can improve diversity throughout the hiring process.

 Hiring is an area ripe for disruption.
 “Inequity in the workplace isn’t a problem solely once someone is hired,” Paige explains.
 “Systemic bias in the hiring process is one of the main causes of inequity in the workplace.”

 Maaz Rana is the COO and co-founder of Knockri, a start-up seeking to improve this particular ecosystem.
 “AI and machine learning tools work in a myriad of ways in talent acquisition and HR,” he says.
 Everything from sourcing talent to digitizing traditional psychometric assessments can and will improve with artificial intelligence.